All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Sole Survivor: While traveling to Fish-Man Island to collect his escaped slaves, the ship he was on was attacked by Sea Kings.
 By some sad twist of fate, he was the only one left alive when the wreckage reached the seafloor.

 - Token Good Teammate: After making a HeelFace Turn.
-Fitting, seeing as how he's relative of the Donquixote Family, a family who — save from Doflamingo — has the nicest World Nobles.
+Fitting, seeing as how he's a relative of the Donquixote Family, a family which — save from Doflamingo — has the nicest World Nobles.
 Roswald even wonders how even this family is not like the rest of their selfish kind.
 This is even reflected in his change in design, with the removal of his helmet and much less extravagant, more humble clothing, along with a more serious, focused, and approachable face

-- Too Dumb to Live: Thought of going to Fish-Man Island alone and recover all his escaped Fishmen slaves.
+- Too Dumb to Live: Thought of going to Fish-Man Island alone and recovering all his escaped Fishmen slaves.
 They didn't want to go back.

-- Ungrateful Bastard: Otohime took a literal bullet to save him from a furious crowd and he tried to kill her.
-Later, when he was healed and dismissed, he kept insulting them and swore revenge.
-Chapter 907 reveals that he apparently had a change of heart and felt gratitude towards Otohime, which is why he rescues Shirahoshi from Charlos (even bashing him with a mace in the process) and claims he wants to help the Fishmen.
+- Ungrateful Bastard: Otohime takes a literal bullet to save him from a furious crowd and he tries to kill her.
+Later, when he's healed and dismissed, he keeps insulting them and swears revenge.
+The events of the Reverie reveals that he later had a change of heart and feels gratitude towards Otohime, which is why he rescues Shirahoshi from Charlos (even bashing him with a mace in the process) and claims he wants to help the Fishmen.

 - Walking Spoiler: His HeelFace Turn, signifying a freaking World Noble becoming more kinder and helpful, makes him this.